apache/iceberg/format/spec.md

 | _optional_ | _optional_ | _optional_ | **`schema-id`**              | ID of the table's current schema when the snapshot was created                                                                     |
 |            |            | _optional_ | **`first-row-id`**           | The first `_row_id` assigned to the first row in the first data file in the first manifest, see [Row Lineage](#row-lineage) |

+The snapshot summary's `operation` field is used by some operations, like snapshot expiration, to skip processing certain snapshots.
+Possible `operation` values are:

+*   `append` -- Only data files were added and no files were removed.
+*   `replace` -- Data and delete files were added and removed without changing table data; i.e., compaction, changing the data file format, or relocating data files.
+*   `overwrite` -- Data and delete files were added and removed in a logical overwrite operation.
+*   `delete` -- Data files were removed and their contents logically deleted and/or delete files were added to delete rows.

+For other optional snapshot summary fields, see [Appendix G](#appendix-g-optional-snapshot-summary-fields).

 Data and delete files for a snapshot can be stored in more than one manifest.
 This enables:

 *   Appends can add a new manifest to minimize the amount of data written, instead of adding new records by rewriting and appending to an existing manifest.
 (This is called a “fast append”.)